jbelelieu/atos/README.md

 While you can certainly continue to use this with a local PHP server, once beta is completed, the plan is to turn this into either a desktop app or a containerized app.

+### Can companies use this to management projects?

+As of now there isn't a concept of "users", so while in theory it could be used, there wouldn't be any way of limiting who can do what in the application, nor any way of knowning who did what.

+Should beta find success, I will be happy to implement more extensive user-based permissions/roles allowing for companies to leverage this more effectively.
+But again, this was always designed for freelancers, so that was never a consideration going into beta.

 ### How long will beta last?

 Depending on how much feedback I get, I'm hoping to release v1 of ATOS mid-summer.
 Should the project find good feedback and success, I'll commit to extensive code clean up in line with some of my other modern projects like Zenbership v2.

 ### Why isn't this using modern PHP tools like Composer?

 The goal was always a zero-dependency application that can be setup in seconds.
 While I could ship with a vendor folder, I want this to be without bloat whenever possible.
-Sqlite3 allows for easy bsckups and makes your data highly portable.
+Sqlite3 allows for easy backups and makes your data highly portable.
+The lack of a full fledged PHP framekwork makes the package smaller.
 By adding complexity in the form of package managers and the such, it adds extra steps I don't want to put people through.

 In thoery, assuming you have PHP 8.1 installed locally, all you have to do is unzip the latest release and start the PHP server.

+### Are you commiting to maintaining and improving ATOS moving forward?

+Should ATOS gain a dedicated user-base and receive good feedback during beta, I fully intend to continue working on it.
+Future work would include a post-beta modernization of the codebase, as well as potential online "cloud-based" versions of the application.
+But I'll never remove the open source aspect of the application, and it will always be free to use locally.

+I personally use this application for all of my freelancing needs, so one way or another development will continue on it.

 ### How should I handle non-payment of a collection?